mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

 The above command to config server pod via ingress on MZ.

 ### Captcha
-* Captcha is needed for Pre-Reg UI only.
-Obtain captcha for the sandbox domain from "Google Recaptcha Admin".
+* If you would like to enable Captcha for Pre-Reg UI, obtain Captcha for the sandbox domain from "Google Recaptcha Admin".
 Get _reCAPTCHA v2 "I'm not a robot"_ keys.
-* Set captcha:
+* Set Captcha:
   * File: `pre-registration.mz.properties`
   * Properties:
     ```